By Michael Odeng

-Adam Suleiman Kalungi, the key suspect in the murder of the former Butaleja Woman MP Cerinah Nebanda has been denied bail after the sureties he presented did not meet the requirements.
+Kampala High Court has declined to grant bail to Adam Suleiman Kalungi, the key suspect in the murder of former Butaleja Woman MP Cerinah Nebanda.

-The lead prosecutor Samalie Wakholi however objected to the bail application arguing that the fact that Kalungi was arrested outside the country, it was clear that he would use the same route to run away from justice.
+Mukasa also objected the bail application arguing that the fact that Kalungi was arrested outside the country, he may fail to show up during court proceedings.

 Kalungi, who was charged with five others, faces three counts of Manslaughter, possession of narcotic drugs and supplying and dispensing restricted drugs.

 The Judge also warned the defense lawyers for delaying court proceedings through unnecessary appeals.